guiyan2018/Fast-and-Coherent-Video-Object-Segmentation/README.md

 3. Clone "VOS - user-specified object masks" to your local, and run "Bilateral.sln".
 Here, we require the user to provide a pixel-wise segmentation on a few keyframes for initialization.

 4. Clone "Ablation Study" to your local.
-Here, the codes are the implementation of the ablation variants of our method.
+Here, the codes are the C++ implementation of the ablation variants of our method.

 5. Clone "Evaluation" to your local.
 Here, this Package contains the Matlab implementation of the code behind:
 *A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation*